 To celebrate the beginning of 2013 and a fresh new start, I have decided to move into a different filofax.

 Sometimes a change is nice and refreshing, and I've been dying to break in my new Personal Aston for a while now.
 It's the yummy chocolate-coloured one!
+Read about how I discovered it here.

 The first thing I did was de-clutter!
 It is amazing the amount of junk you can accumulate within the pages of your everyday Filofax.
 I decided to remove every sheet I haven't looked at in months, which meant removing half the tabs too.
 I was brutal, and I only kept what was absolutely necessary.